Cliommit/backend/README.md

-# carbonfootprint-backend
+# Cliommit Backend
-API for **Code The Change YYC Hackathon project: Carbon Footprint Tracker**
+> This project was birthed at the CodeTheChange YYC Hackathon in November 2019.
+Original repo: https://www.github.com/LMulvey/carbonfootprint-backend

 ## Endpoints